 - Knowledge that Tagbanua culture is defined by water, a product of Coron’s largely uninhabitable limestone kast topography.

-By 4x4 & on foot learn what makes a people who turned mountains into dramatic rice terraces and bodies into works of art tick.
-Meet tattooist Whang Od, age 103, on a road trip that finishes at a popular surf break
+By 4x4 & on foot discover how a people turn mountains into dramatic rice terraces and human bodies into works of art.
+Meet tattooist Whang Od, age 100+, on a culture trip that wraps up on a popular Luzon surf break

 Cordillera, Northern Luzon